tiagoantao/AgeStructureNe/README.md

 The models on the directory hz simulate 600 years, probably more appropriate to test Hz than the standard models (100 years)

+*LDNe estimates*

+Do:

+python totalAll.py trout/var.conf gen

+This will run LDNe for the scenarios in trout/var.conf.
+Configuration for the sampling strategy will be done in trout/topGo.sh

 Trout studies